KELVI23/render-mongoDB-data/README.md

-#Fetch data from mongoDB and render it in a table using pug front-end engine
+# Fetch data from mongoDB and render it in a table using pug front-end engine

+## run application

-npm install to add dependencies
+$ npm install

-node index.js to start project
+$ node index.js to start project